On this page...

 - When displaying an email address in a survey, make it easy for participants to take action.
 Add a clickable link to the email address so they can start an email directly if they choose to reach out.

-- To learn how to link to an email address in a survey, visit this Qualtrics Support resource.
+- To learn how to link an email address in a survey, visit this Qualtrics Support resource.

 - To avoid issues in your survey, always set hyperlinks to open in a new window.
 This helps ensure a smooth experience for constituents and prevents them from accidentally leaving the survey before submitting their responses.